-All complaints are reviewed by the Attorney General.
-(Alleged violations by the Governor, Lieutenant Governor or the Attorney General are handled by independent counsel appointed by the Personnel Board.)
-If the Attorney General determines that the complaint does not warrant investigation, the complainant and the public employee will be notified of the dismissal.
+All complaints are reviewed by the Attorney General, except for those alleging violations by the Governor, Lieutenant Governor or the Attorney General, which are handled by independent counsel appointed by the Personnel Board.
+If the Attorney General determines that a complaint does not warrant investigation, the complainant and the public employee will be notified of the dismissal.
 The Attorney General may refer a complaint to the public employee's designated ethics supervisor for resolution.

-After investigation, the Attorney General may dismiss a complaint for lack of probable cause to believe a violation occurred.
+After investigation, the Attorney General may dismiss a complaint for lack of probable cause to believe a violation occurred or recommend corrective action.
 The complainant and public employee will be promptly notified of this decision.